Bilue/BilueAutobot/README.md

 The Page Object Model (POM) is a design pattern used in test automation that creates an object representation of a web page in a single place, providing a centralized way of accessing its elements.
 In a POM framework, the web page elements are defined as properties of a class, making the tests more readable, maintainable, and scalable.

 ## Prerequisites
-1. Understanding how Appium works
+1. Understanding of Appium:
+Ensure you have a basic understanding of how Appium works, including its concepts, architecture, and how it interacts with mobile apps.

+2. Familiarity with Mobile Platforms:
+Have some familiarity with the mobile platforms (iOS and Android) that you'll be testing.
+This includes understanding device simulators/emulators and real devices.

+3. Programming Knowledge:
+A foundation in programming is important, especially in Python, as you'll be using Python to write your automation tests.

-2. Connecting Mobile Devices Simulator and Emulators and check from terminal
+4. Connecting Mobile Devices Simulator and Emulators and check from terminal
-3. Connecting Hardware devices and check from terminal
+5. Connecting Hardware devices and check from terminal
-4. Launching app using Appium Inspector
+6. Launching app using Appium Inspector
-5. Get the Test Mobile app or TV App and place it in **/app** folder
+7. Get the Test Mobile app or TV App and place it in **/app** folder

 ## Getting started with POM in Python
 Here are the steps to set up a POM framework in Python: